buffaloj/BufTools.DataStorage/README.md

 # DataStorage

-This solution provides an abstraction for a UnitOfWork, an implementation of it using EntityFramework, and a DBContext that uses reflection to register data classes automatically.
+This solution provides an abstraction for a DataStore, an implementation of it using EntityFramework, and a DBContext that uses reflection to register data classes automatically.
 The Schema package also provides attributes to decorate data classes so the DBContext can find them.